Porky's: Home media

 On May 22, 2007, 20th Century Fox Home Entertainment released all three films in an "Ultimate Collection" box set on DVD.

-The DVD of the film from the "Ultimate Collection" was also released as a stand-alone release called the "One Size Fits All" Edition and includes a retrospective featurette with Bob Clark, a discussion on how Porky's is a comedy classic, movie commentary by Bob Clark, the theatrical trailer, two television spots, trailers for Porky's II: The Next Day and Porky's Revenge!, and the sales pitch for the Porky's video game.
+The DVD of the film from the "Ultimate Collection" was also released as a stand-alone release called the "One Size Fits All" Edition and includes a retrospective featurette with Bob Clark, a discussion on how Porky's is a comedy classic, movie commentary by Clark, the theatrical trailer, two television spots, trailers for Porky's II: The Next Day and Porky's Revenge!, and the sales pitch for the Porky's video game.

 Porky's was released on Blu-ray on September 25, 2012.
 The bonus material for the Blu-ray is the bonus material from the "One Size Fits All" Edition that focuses on the movie itself.
 The trailers for Porky's II: The Next Day and Porky's Revenge!, and the Porky's video game sales pitch were not included as bonus materials for the Blu-ray release.

 Sequels and additional media

 The first two Porky's films were directed by Bob Clark and produced by Harold Greenberg, who founded Astral Communications (now known as Astral Media).
 Following the success of Porky's in North America and Europe, a sequel, Porky's II: The Next Day, was released in 1983.
 It was poorly received by critics and was less commercially successful than the original.
-Bob Clark did not want to make another film in the series, so director James Komack made the third and last part of the saga.
+Clark did not want to make another film in the series, so director James Komack made the third and last part of the saga.
 The third film, Porky's Revenge!, was the worst-received of the series both critically and commercially.
+Although it was not originally part of the series, the film Hollywood Zap! was released as a Porky's film in Europe.

-A video game based on the film, also titled Porky's, was released for the Atari 2600 and Atari 8-bit family by 20th Century Fox in 1983.
+A video game based on the film, also titled Porky's, was released for the Atari 2600 and Atari 8-bit computers by 20th Century Fox in 1983.

 Remake

+Howard Stern remake

 In 2002, Howard Stern acquired the remake rights and has long hoped to produce a remake of the film.
 The potential remake ran into legal trouble in 2011 when two other production companies stepped forward claiming to own the rights.
 In 2013, the parties reached a confidential settlement and agreed to dismiss a claim and counterclaim with prejudice.
 The terms of the settlement remain confidential, and to date, if it allows for Stern's remake to be made is unknown.